 We have been leaders in the development of all aspects of NSOM for over twenty years.
 See what we and other groups have done with this tutorial style introduction.

 Raman spectroscopy through a near-field aperture differs from conventional Raman in more ways than better spatial resolution.
 The selection rules differ, the Rayleigh tail background is lower, the surface signal is enhanced, and we obtain a simultaneous topographic image.
 See also the first nano-Raman Images and cartoons of what Raman spectroscopy is (for the un-initiated).

 Gradient-Field Raman: A New Spectroscopy

 When a near-field aperture is used for Raman spectroscopy, strong gradients of the electric field strength cannot be ignored.
-The origin of the spectra must be re-derived, and interesting properties (including measurable signal) elucidated.
+The origin of the spectra must be re-derived, and interesting properties (including a truly near-field plasmonic effect) elucidated.

+Electrons can drive vacancies into a gold film and move them around throughout a grain -- if they have enough energy to make a localized (d-electron) excitation.
+Enough vacancies can be added to make a grain unstable.
 Oxygen can move in the high temperature superconductor YBCO.
-It can move in time causing aging -- we image that with nano-scale resolution and correlate to the topography, or it can be pushed by an electric current -- electromigration.
+It can move naturally in time by diffusion, causing aging -- we image that with nano-scale resolution and correlate to the topography, or it can be pushed by an electric current -- electromigration.
 The changes in oxygen content alter the superconducting properties, so these considerations are important in reliability and lifetime estimates.
-We supply a current with our probe, and quantify the effects in samples provided by Brian Moeckley (Conductus) and others.
+We supply a current with our probe, and quantify the effects.
+Surprisingly, the two effects in such different metals have the same physical origin.